WeblateOrg/weblate/docs/admin/projects.rst

 even if the person can not perform any changes in the component.
 This makes it easier to keep translation consistency within the project.

-Enable this in case you want to grant access to this component explicitly - the project level permissions will not apply and you will have to specify component or component list level permission in order to grant access.
+Restricting access at a component, or component-list level takes over access permission to a component, regardless of project-level permissions.
+You will have to grant access to it explicitly.
+This can be done through granting access to a new user group and putting users in it, or using the default `custom` or `private` access control groups.

-Default value can be changed by :setting:`DEFAULT_RESTRICTED_COMPONENT`.
+The default value can be changed in :setting:`DEFAULT_RESTRICTED_COMPONENT`.

 .. hint::

-   This applies to project managers as well - please make sure you will not loose access to the component after toggling the status.
+   This applies to project admins as well — please make sure you will not loose access to the component after toggling the status.

 .. _component-links: